friendly-bits/geoblocker-bash/README.md

 **The validate_cron_schedule.sh script** is used by the install script.
 It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.
 Used to validate optionally user-specified cron schedule expressions.

 **The check_ip_in_ripe.sh script** can be used to verify that a certain ip address belongs to a subnet found in RIPE's records for a given country.
 For example, you can use it before running the install script to make sure that you won't get locked out of your (presumably remote) server.

-**Prerequisites**:
-- Linux running systemd (tested on Debian, should work on any Debian derivative, may or may not work on other distributions)
-- Root access
-- iptables (default firewall management utility on most linux distributions)
-- standard linux utilities including awk, sed, grep
-- either curl or wget
-- ipset utility (install it with 'apt install ipset' or similar)
-- jq - Json processor (install it with 'apt install jq' or similar)
-- for check_ip_in_ripe.sh script - either curl or wget, and then jq and grepcidr (install it with 'apt install grepcidr' or similar)

 **NOTES**: